Zen-Transform/MIME-win/README.md

 * Download [Python 3.13](https://www.python.org/downloads/)
 * Add Python to the environment variables
-* (You can skip this if you already have Python 3.13)
+* (You can skip this if you already have Python 3.13 installed.)

 ### 2. Step 2: Install PIME